decyphertek-io/decyphertek/docs/Tailscale.md

 ---------------
     # Sign up with your github account
     > https://login.tailscale.com/start
-    # install on your device , then add other devices to the network
+    # Linux - install on your device , then add other devices to the network
     $ curl -fsSL https://tailscale.com/install.sh | sh
     $ sudo tailscale up
     # Open the authorization link in a browser and login to github.
+    # Easy install instructions provided by tailscale , all operating systems.

 References
 -----------